-- Apply action research, data analysis, and assessment techniques to design effective instruction that facilitates student learning in an online environment. - Employ effective communications skills and strategies to facilitate and build an online learning community consistent with a personal code of ethics. - Effectively design appropriate learning activities to engage students and meet the needs of diverse learners in an online environment through the application of theory and strategy - 4.
-Evaluate and apply varied instructional design models and emerging technologies to achieve best practices in online teaching.
+- Apply action research, data analysis, and assessment techniques to design effective instruction that facilitates student learning in an online environment. - Employ effective communications skills and strategies to facilitate and build an online learning community consistent with a personal code of ethics. - Effectively design appropriate learning activities to engage students and meet the needs of diverse learners in an online environment through the application of theory and strategy - Evaluate and apply varied instructional design models and emerging technologies to achieve best practices in online teaching.

-- ED 521 Using Technology for Assessment - · ED 530 Utilizing Emerging Technologies to Improve Learning - ED 5030 Instructional Design for Online Educators[TM] (Previously titled ED 5002 Instructional Design for Online Educators[TM]) - ED 5031 Facilitating Online Learning Communities[TM] (Previously titled ED 5003 Facilitating Online Learning Communities[TM]) - ED 5032 Online Teaching for Pennsylvania Educators (20 hours field experience)
+- ED 521 Using Technology for Assessment - ED 530 Utilizing Emerging Technologies to Improve Learning - ED 5030 Instructional Design for Online EducatorsTM - ED 5031 Facilitating Online Learning CommunitiesTM - ED 5032 Online Teaching for Pennsylvania Educators (20 hours field experience)